 A property accountant will model different strategies — timing capital expenditure, considering incorporation, or restructuring ownership — to minimise this impact.
 A general accountant typically just applies the restriction and moves on.

-Specialist Knowledge Areas
+Specialist Knowledge and Services

 For example, replacing a broken boiler is typically a revenue expense (fully deductible).
 Upgrading from a standard boiler to a high-efficiency system might be partly capital.
 A property accountant makes these distinctions correctly.

-Incorporation Strategy
+Incorporation Strategy and Company Structures

 The decision to move properties into a limited company involves complex calculations around current tax rates, future income projections, and transfer costs.
 Property accountants model these scenarios regularly and understand the practical implications.

 A general accountant might recommend incorporation based on headline corporation tax rates without considering stamp duty costs, capital gains on transfer, or ongoing compliance burdens.
+Many property specialists offer incorporation services specifically for landlords, involving creating SPVs (Special Purpose Vehicles), transferring properties, and managing ongoing compliance for property companies.

 Larger portfolios benefit from sophisticated structuring using multiple companies, partnership structures, or mixed ownership approaches.
 Property accountants understand how to optimise tax efficiency while maintaining operational flexibility.